ocaml/dune/doc/reference/dune/install.rst

 and ``content/bar/baz.html`` being installed to ``share/<package>/web/documents/bar/baz.html``.
-Note in the latter case ``with_prefix`` only replaced the ``content`` component of the path and not the ``bar`` component since since it replaces the prefix of the glob - not the prefix of paths matching the glob.
+Note in the latter case ``with_prefix`` only replaced the ``content`` component of the path and not the ``bar`` component since it replaces the prefix of the glob - not the prefix of paths matching the glob.

 Installing Globs from Parent Directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~